-In order to prevent sexual harassment of women at workplace your Company has adopted apolicy for prevention of Sexual Harassment of Women at workplace and has set up anInternal Committee under the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 to look into complaints relating to sexualharassment at workplace of any woman employee.
-During the year under review the Company has notreceived any complaint pertaining to sexual harassment and no complaint was pending as on31st March 2018.
+In order to prevent sexual harassment of women at workplace your Company has adopted apolicy for prevention of Sexual Harassment of Women at workplace and has constituted anInternal Committee under the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 to look into the complaints relating to sexualharassment at workplace of any woman employee.
+During the year under review your Companyhas not received any complaint pertaining to sexual harassment and no complaint waspending as on 31st March 2021.

 Conservation of Energy Technology Absorption & Foreign Exchange Earning &Outgo